sweetdreams-q/union_shop/README.md

 - Network images in the hero carousel rely on external URLs; they render a grey fallback on failure.
 - Authentication flows are not implemented; `firebase_auth` is present for future work.
 - Cart and search are demo-level and do not persist data.
+- No offline support; content requires network for remote images.

 ## Contributing
 - Open an issue or submit a PR with a clear description and screenshots/GIFs when UI changes.
 - Run `flutter format .` and `flutter test` before opening a PR.
+- Follow semantic, focused commits and describe user-facing changes in the PR body.

 ## Contact
 - Maintainer: sweetdreams-q
 - GitHub: https://github.com/sweetdreams-q/union_shop
+- Email: add-your-contact@example.com (replace with your preferred contact)